pmonj9841/Summarizing-Clothes-Data/README.md

-## Exploring data in spreadsheet
+## Exploring data in a spreadsheet
-변경된 데이터를 내보내어 스프레트시트의 피벗테이블을 통해 더 쉽게 데이터를 살펴볼 수 있도록 하였다.
+Let's export the modified data to use the pivot table in a spreadsheet; this will allow us to look through the information more conveniently.

 ```python
 # Export data